Diggsey/posts/async-mutexes/README.md

 #### Advantages

 - Works nicely with CPU-bound tasks.
+The mutex task can be scheduled to an executor that specializes in having low latency, regardless of the executor used by the calling code.
+Executors running CPU-bound tasks will generally have high latency in comparison.
 - No rules for end-users to follow.
 - Very simple to implement.